Feuzme/Feuzme/README.md

 - 👋 Hi, I’m @Feuzme
-- 👀 I’m interested in programming since 3 years now, I get a degree in software development (BTS SNIR) in 2020 in France.
+- 👀 I’m started programming since 3 years now, I get a degree in software development (BTS SNIR) in 2020 in France.
 - 🌱 I’m currently learning JAVA JEE, for a 6 month formation.
 I currently programming an app to create personalized character sheet for table top rpg, we would like to add a social component to this app so people can meet each others to play.
 - 📫 How to reach me feuzme@gmail.com, or on twitter @Feuzme